-The election (and re-election) of Barack Obama and the rise of the Tea Party both reflected and deepened a growing polarization in American society and political life.
+The Tea Party both reflected and deepened a growing polarization in American society and political life.
 The recent government shutdown and debt-ceiling crises are only the latest and perhaps most serious manifestations of these trends.
 According to their advocates, the right and the left seem to have not simply different policy preferences, but also different values, worldviews, and visions of America’s future—differences that have deepened to the point where the legitimacy of the other side is questioned and a basic understanding of the opposing view barely exists.
 Finding ways to reduce this polarization, and the governmental dysfunction and societal animosity that accompany it, is thus a crucial concern.

 Walking into this minefield is Yuval Levin, a well-known conservative intellectual and a regular combatant in contemporary policy debates.
 In his new book, The Great Debate: Edmund Burke, Thomas Paine, and the Birth of Right and Left, Levin argues for approaching these contemporary debates through the back door, by looking at what he considers to have been their genesis more than two centuries ago.
 Levin steps back from discussions of health care, entitlement reform, and fiscal policy into the realm of ideas, engaging two canonical thinkers from the late eighteenth century.
 It makes sense to do so, he believes, because “Burke and Paine laid out the beginnings of the right and left, respectively.”
 Both conservatives and liberals are often ignorant of the history of political thought, he notes, and so a reconsideration of Burke and Paine can help both sides understand their own and opposing arguments and improve the ability of Americans of all political persuasions to participate usefully in political debate.